pagkly/Zed/Investopedia4/What Chief Operating Officers Do.md

 ### What does it take to be a COO?

 COOs have a strong educational background combined with extensive work experience.
-A strong COO will have worked in a variety of positions, particularly in a specific organization, to understand all of the different parts of a business and how they work together.
+A strong COO [[Will|will]] have worked in a variety of positions, particularly in a specific organization, to understand all of the different parts of a business and how they work together.
 This allows them to pinpoint specific issues and gaps within the organization.
 Having experience managing people and teams is also imperative to be a COO.
 In addition, COOs should be great at communication, flexible, and strong leaders.

 ### How much money does a COO make?

-The salary of a COO will vary greatly depending on a variety of factors.
+The salary of a COO [[Will|will]] vary greatly depending on a variety of factors.
 These factors include the company they work for, their experience, and their contract.
 According to PayScale, the average COO salary is $144,313.
 The base salary ranges from $73,000 to $246,000.
 On top of that, COOs are paid bonuses and [[profit-sharing]](https://www.investopedia.com/terms/p/profitsharingplan.asp) plans.9

 ## The Bottom Line